mmoayyed/mmoayyed.github.io/_posts/2021-06-14-cas64x-delegated-authn-azure-ad-b2c.md

 {% include image.html img="https://user-images.githubusercontent.com/1205228/121808669-df509080-cc6e-11eb-8642-2e1d4dee0e4e.jpg"
 width="70%" title="CAS Login Flow" %}

-- User accesses OpenID Connect client application.
+- User accesses the OpenID Connect client application.
 - User is redirected to CAS, acting as an OpenID Connect identity provider.
 - CAS, acting as a client itself, lets the user delegate the flow to Azure Active Directory B2C.
 - User logs in using Azure Active Directory B2C credentials and is redirected back to CAS.
 - CAS establishes an SSO session and redirects the user back to the OpenID Connect client application.
-- OpenID Connect client application shakes hands with CAS and allows the user to login.
+- OpenID Connect client application shakes hands with CAS and allows the user to log in.

 Our starting position is as follows: